Lantaka: Local tradition

-Distinguished visitors were ushered into longhouses with great ceremony, accompanied by the firing of the longhouse's cannon, much like today's 21-gun salute.
+Visitors were ushered into longhouses with ceremony, accompanied by the firing of the longhouse's cannon, similar to today's 21-gun salute.
 These cannons were a display of the status and wealth of the extended family that controlled the longhouse.

 All worked brass, bronze and copper had value and were used as trade items in early Borneo.
 Cannons were frequently part of the bride price demanded by the family of an exceptionally desirable bride or the dowry paid to the groom.

 Many of the small cannons, often called personal cannons or hand cannons, had been received as honors and were kept and passed down in families, but in hard times they also served as a form of currency that could keep the family fed.
 As a recognized form of currency, cannons could be traded for rice, drums, canoes, tools, weapons, livestock, debts of honor, and even settlement of penalties for crimes ranging from the accidental death of a fellow villager to headhunting against another tribe.

 Large cannons had the extra value of being used in both celebratory times and in warfare.
 The larger and/or more elaborate the cannon, the greater the trade value, and thus the greater the status of the owner.

 Many of the finest cannons were given out by the Sultans of Brunei as part of ceremonies (such as birthdays or weddings) of the many princes and princesses of the extended Royal family.
 Cannons were frequently presented to guests along with awards and titles, and were meant to guarantee the recipients' allegiance to the Sultan.
 Mortars, cannon, and signal guns of all sizes were typically fired with colorful pyrotechnics on these occasions; the louder and more elaborate, the greater the honor.